 Have You Ever Heard of Degenerative Myelopathy?

-DM starts by affecting the back legs of the dog, causing weakness and loss/lack of coordination in the muscles.
+DM or ALS starts by losing control of back legs.
+It's causing weakness and loss/lack of coordination in the muscles.
 I'll describe what we saw happening to our dog from the start.

 One day in November 2003 when Tsjip was 8 years old, we noticed that she was limping a bit on one rear paw.
 The limping was more like a series of short waggles and was initially hard to notice.
 At first, we thought she had misstepped, but after a few days, it didn't go away and even got worse.